gitasaur/sot-full-stack-javascript/README.md

 Welcome 🖐️🖐️🖐️

-In this JavaScript Masterclass we'll be looking at the full development lifecycle of a website - Back end and front end, from creation to production deployment.
+In this JavaScript Masterclass we'll be looking at the full development lifecycle of a web app - Back end and front end, from creation to production deployment.

 The goal of the session will be to give you a simple boilerplate portfolio website.